-Figure 1: Comparison of sites where Phyllocoptes fructiphilus were detected in Leon County, Florida.
-Pink points indicate sites sampled which had P. fructiphilus.
-Gray areas indicate previously surveyed areas where no P. fructiphilus were found.

-Figure 2: Log number of Phyllocoptes fructiphilus per rose sample.
-Samples were taken from sites in Leon County, Florida during two different months, February 14 and July 16th, 2019.
-Asterisks represent significant differences as calculated by pairwise t-tests of the 5 sites tested for P. fructiphilus during both months. a = 0.05, p-value = 0.001.

-P. fructiphilus had never been previously detected in Florida.
-RRV is currently not established in Florida.
-None of the mite-infested roses had symptoms of RRD.
-Neither the PDS nor the FDACS-DPI detected the virus in tissue from the infested roses.
+This is the first record for P. fructiphilus in Florida.
+Importantly, RRV is currently not established in Florida.
+None of the mite-infested roses had symptoms of RRD and none was positive for RRV.
 However, the presence of P. fructiphilus, along with past detections of RRV in Florida warrants increased monitoring for the mite and virus in Florida.
 History has shown that where the mite has spread the virus follows.
-There is also a need to develop methods to manage P. fructiphilus and RRV, or the US rose industry stands to lose millions on mite control.
+There is a critical need to develop methods to manage P. fructiphilus and RRV, or the US rose industry stands to lose millions on mite control.

-We are thankful to the Florida Department of Agriculture and Consumer Services for their assistance in mite identification

 Summary

 The invasive mite Phyllocoptes fructiphilus (Acari: Trombidiformes, Eriophyidae) feeds on plants in the genus Rosa and is known as the primary vector of Rose Rosette Disease (Bunyavirales: Emaraviridae).
 Phyllocoptes fructiphilus is reported for the first time in Florida, USA.
 No roses showed signs or symptoms of viral infection, and no virus was detected using molecular methods.
 Phyllocoptes fructiphilus represents a potential threat to Florida roses if Rose Rosette Disease becomes introduced.

+Resumen

 Key Words: Rose Rosette Disease; Rose Rosette Virus; Emaravirus